Slideshow: Secrets of Healthy Eating and Portion Control

 If you use a mouse every day, it's easy to grab the right size of potato at a grocery store.
 But a restaurant potato is likely to be twice that big and loaded with toppings and extra calories.
 To eat smart when you eat out:

-- Eat a small portion of the potato and take the rest home for another meal.
+Eat part of the potato and take the rest home for another meal.

 A Healthy Portion of Pasta